 Too young to understand the Miyagi-isms, and too much a girl to take karate lessons (hush, fellow feminists, it was the 80s), I could do nothing more than simply laugh at Mr. Miyagi’s funny way of saying “Uuuupppp!!!!
 Doooooowwwnnn!” and fan-girl over the cute Ralph Macchio pwning Johnny’s face at the end of the movie.

 To this day, I still cry at the end.
 I can’t help it.

 But now my perspective is so different.
-Mr. Miyagi really did fucking rule, with his amazing life advice and honor-driven teaching style.
+Mr. Miyagi really was incredible with his advice and honor-driven teaching style.
 While a master of his emotion and life balance, he still had that vulnerability that would shine through every once in a while, reminding us that even Miyagi knew how to cry.